 Average Lifespan: From 12-15 years.

 Social Skills: Great with children & other pets.

 Need for Grooming: Twice a week.

-The Chartreux Cat is a fairly rare breed from France.
-This cat has a large muscular body that is supported by finely-boned legs.
-This is why the breed is nicknamed ‘potato atop toothpicks’.
+The Chartreux Cat is a rare breed from France.
+This cat has a large muscular body that is supported by finely boned legs.
+Therefore, the breed is nicknamed ‘potato atop toothpicks’.